VTS Services

 - radar control over the movement of vessels.

-- No VTS-3/1-2857-2014 of November 24, 2014 stating the conformity of Vanino Port VTS with requirements to a first-category VTS;
+- No VTS-3/1-3159-2019 of October 8, 2019 stating the conformity of Vanino VTS with requirements to a first-category VTS;

-- No VTS-3/1-3276-2022 of November 10, 2022 stating the conformity of De-Kastri VTS with requirements to a second-category VTS.
+- No VTS-3/1-3276-2022 of November 10, 2022 stating the conformity of De-Kastri VTS with requirements to a second-category VTS;

 2. VTS coverage areas

-Vanino seaport VTS area
+Vanino VTS area

-Vanino Port VTS scheme
+Vanino VTS scheme

-The Vanino seaport VTS area includes the Vanino Bay and the Tatar Strait area on the approaches towards the Vanino seaport restricted by the coastal line and:
+The Vanino VTS area includes the Vanino Bay and the Tatar Strait area on the approaches towards the Vanino seaport restricted by the coastal line and:

 - from the North by 49º09,00´ N parallel (Toki Cape);